cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 Nulls are printed as 0.

 > [!TIP]
-> While the functions is optimized for performance, formatting numbers is many times slower than just printing
+> While the function is optimized for performance, formatting numbers is many times slower than just printing
 > them using the `print()` function.

 ### printNumber